pkra/peterkrautzberger.org/_posts/2011/2011-08-23-hindmans-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-1.md

 - Ramsey theory
 - Schur's Theorem
 - semigroups
-status: publish
-type: post
 published: true
-meta:
-  _edit_last: '3'
-  _cws_is_markdown: '1'
-  dsq_thread_id: '593133369'
-author:
-  login: krautzberger
-  email: p.krautzberger@gmail.com
-  display_name: Peter Krautzberger
-  first_name: Peter
-  last_name: Krautzberger
+permalink: 0075/
 ---

-> If you remember, [I mentioned](http://boolesrings.org/krautzberger/2011/08/19/a-short-reflection-on-google/) that I was working on a post on some research and it was getting out of hand.
+> If you remember, [I mentioned](/0073/) that I was working on a post on some research and it was getting out of hand.
 Well, it is still not finished, but long enough to start posting a series of posts.

 It's no secret that I love the mathematical world surrounding [Hindman's Theorem](http://en.wikipedia.org/wiki/IP_set#Hindman.27s_Theorem).
 Recently, I have been revisiting an old draft of mine.
 To get back into it, I want to jot down some informal notes about one of the research directions I think are worth pursuing -- even though I have no proof of this (pardon the pun).
 At the heart of this line of thought lies the notion of partial semigroups and, especially, my ideas for weaker forms of that notion.
 To fully make sense of it I have to take you from the elementary algebraic structures to less known structures to ultrafilters on those and finally to filters related to all of this.